Modern Greek literature: First decades after the liberation

 Between 1830 and 1880, Romanticism was the dominant movement in Greek literature.
 As the first Greek state consisted only of a small section of the present-day Greek mainland and a few islands, nationalism was ever-present in literature of the first decades, but gradually other themes emerged.
 The Ionian islands reunited with Greece in 1864 and continued being a major intellectual centre.
 Simultaneously, several men of letters from unredeemed lands had congregated in Athens, spurring the formation of the so-called First Athenian School.
 Moreover, many participants of the War of Independence, including Theodoros Kolokotronis, Christoforos Perraivos, Emmanuil Xanthos, and Nikolaos Kasomoulis, wrote memoirs.
 The importance of these testimonial texts lies not only on historiographical grounds, but on their literary value as well, since they are written in a lively demotic language.
-Especially Ioannis Makriyannis's memoir, written between 1829 and 1850, is indeed considered a landmark of Greek literature.
+Especially Yannis Makriyannis's memoir, written between 1829 and 1850, is indeed considered a landmark of Greek literature.

 Heptanese literature was marked by Solomos reaching his poetical maturity, as well as by the appearance of many other authors.
 Poet and politician Aristotelis Valaoritis was a central figure of this new generation.
 He developed an epic manner with romantic contrasts, deriving his themes from the War of Independence and the acts of the klephts.
 Georgios Tertsetis published a wide array of texts (eulogies, essays, journalism, plays, and lyric verse) and assisted Revolution veterans write their memoirs.
 Other writers include Iakovos Polylas, disciple of Solomos with important work on philology and translation, Andreas Laskaratos, noted for his satirical texts, and Gerasimos Markoras, best known for the heroic poem The Oath.